Aman0509/learningReact/013-class-based-components/README.md

 While hooks are recommended, React still fully supports class-based components.
 Existing codebase may still use them, and you might encounter them in learning materials or legacy projects.

+**_Note: While you can mix class-based and functional components within your React application (no errors will occur), it's generally recommended to choose one approach for consistency and maintainability.
+Functional components with hooks are the current best practice._**

 Readings:

 - [Understanding Functional Components and Class-Based Components](https://betterprogramming.pub/understanding-functional-components-895321b1af84)